-In 1888, one “Dr. Ludwig” collected a blue spider in Paraguaná, Venezuela.
-The specimen was preserved and in 1907 described by Embrik Strand.
-After a genus revision it became known as Chromatopelma cyaneopubescens.
+In 1888 one “Dr. Ludwig” collected a blue spider in Paraguaná, Venezuela.
+Embrik Strand described the preserved specimen in 1907 and after a genus revision it became known as Chromatopelma cyaneopubescens.

 Paraguaná is a peninsula in northern Venezuela.
-But for a tiny isthmus it is an island in the Caribbean, with some texts classifying it as the westernmost of the Leeward Antilles.
-Paraguaná’s dry climate is associated with coastal dunes and desert flora (xeric scrub [shrub]) and fauna.
-Desert may not be one’s first thought given a Venezuelan endemic, but Paraguaná’s biogeography stands in stark contrast to continental Venezuela, which hosts rainforest classics such as Psalmopoeus irminia and Theraphosa.
-Indeed, attention to Paraguaná’s biogeography and climate has proven useful in surmounting C. cyaneopubescens breeding difficulty.
+But for a tiny isthmus it is an island in the Caribbean, with some texts classifying it as the westernmost of the Lesser Antilles.
+Paraguaná has a dry climate associated with coastal dunes and desert flora (Paraguaná xeric scrub [shrub]) and fauna.
+Desert may not be one’s first thought given a Venezuelan endemic, but Paraguaná’s biogeography contrasts with continental Venezuela, home to Psalmopoeus irminia and Theraphosa blondi.
+Indeed, knowledge of Paraguaná’s biogeography and climate has helped surmount C. cyaneopubescens breeding difficulty.

 Raising C. cyaneopubescens is easy.
-The species is hardy at all instar stages, particularly so beyond the first few.
+All instars are hardy, particularly so beyond the first few.
 Desert conditions need not (best not) be mimicked—in the wild this spider spends most of its time in a burrow.
-Captive specimens seem to prefer hides to digging burrows.
+Captive specimens seem to prefer hides to digging.
 Adult coloration appears at 3” or so.
 Temperament is mid-range so best to avoid mishaps by keeping hands away.

 This video shows C. cyaneopubescens in the wild (scroll to 16:30).

-The second photo above shows the color pattern of spiderling/juveniles.
+The first photo above shows adult coloration, the second shows the color pattern of spiderling/juveniles.

 |Dimensions||1 × 0.5 × 0.5 in|